Our use of Cookies

 Does a sample need to be provided for imports of EU seed greater than 2kg?

-From 1 January, imports of seed from the EU are treated in the same way as seed from the rest of the world.
+Following the end of the transition period (31 December 2020), imports of seed from the EU are treated in the same way as seed from the rest of the world.
 This means that a sample must be provided to the relevant seed certification authority for imports greater than 2kg.

 Please submit the appropriate forms for all third country seed imports over 2kg to APHA, the forms are available here.